ArchiveBox/docs/Publishing-Your-Archive.md

 Please modify the [`FOOTER_INFO`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#footer_info) config variable to add your contact info to the footer of your index.

-Note ArchiveBox prevents search engines from indexing your archives using [`/robots.txt`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/archivebox/templates/static/robots.txt#L2) by default, it's not recommended to [disable](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#custom_templates_dir) this as it often leads to a flood of automated takedown requests and abuse reports to your hosting provider (from anti-piracy bots that scan for cloned copyrighted content via search engines).
+Note: ArchiveBox prevents search engines from indexing your archives using [`/robots.txt`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/archivebox/templates/static/robots.txt#L2) by default.
+It's not recommended to [disable](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#custom_templates_dir) this as it often leads to a flood of automated takedown requests and abuse reports to your hosting provider (from anti-piracy bots that scan for cloned copyrighted content via search engines).

-#### Further Reading

 *Keep in mind individuals, companies, schools, and libraries all have different copyright exemptions in different countries.
 Double check the specific laws for your situation in your own jurisdiction!*

+#### Further Reading: USA Copyright Law & Fair Use Exemptions

 - https://www.copyright.gov/title17/
 - https://help.archive.org/help/rights/